wavefrontHQ/docs/pages/doc/integrations_pcf_alerts.md

 ## PAS BBS Task Count is Elevated

-This elevated BBS task metric is a KPI tracked by the internal Pivotal Web Services team.
+This elevated BBS task metric is a KPI tracked by the internal VMware Web Services team.
 Contact the Diego team to investigate if the cause is not clear.

 ## PAS BBS Time to Handle Requests